How much should I save for retirement?

 - Pay off debt, especially high-interest debt, so you’ll have more opportunities to invest your savings rather than pay interest on accumulating debt.

 - Take time to learn how your retirement savings are invested and understand any fees involved.
-As a general rule, the closer you grow to retirement, the more you should shift your retirement investments from relatively riskier assets with higher returns (stocks) to more stable assets like US government bonds.
+As a general rule, the closer you grow to retirement, the more you should shift your retirement investments from relatively riskier assets with higher returns (stocks) to lower risk assets like US government bonds.

 Should Social Security influence my savings?